 Your Nikah Nama is tailored to you.
 It cover issues such as mahr, maintenance, right to divorce or custody arrangements.
 Your Nikah Nama is a powerful document…the foundation of your marriage.
 It can set out equitable terms as a couple, reduce potential areas of disagreement and potentially safeguard women during marriage and divorce proceedings.

 Download our Nikah Nama Guide for an English translation of the most commonly used terms.

 This guide is for information purposes only.
 It is not intended to act as legal advice.

-What happens to mahr if you divorce?
+What happens to mahr after divorce?
 This week, a landmark judgment could change UK law on the position of mahr or ‘bride-price’ payments.
 Until now, the UK courts have dealt only with cases involving written mahr contracts.
-The case in question is the first...
+The case in question is the first involving...

 Sarah makes her podcast debut on Divorced Muslim Dad Like many people, we've thought about starting a podcast for a while.
 With a little encouragement and support from Imran Azam (aka Divorced Muslim Dad), we're excited to share Sarah's debut on his podcast!
 If...